AUTISM DIAGNOSTIC ASSESSMENT - CHILDREN (4-12 years)

 a cognitive assessment and observation session with your child (approximately 2 hours)

-communication with the speech pathologist and paediatrician to compile a report addressing the DSM5 criteria for ASD
+communication with the speech pathologist and paediatrician to compile a report addressing the DSMV criteria for autism.

 a dedicated feedback session (50 minutes) with you to go through our detailed written report

 If required, a session of school/childcare observation by our psychologist may also be undertaken and additional charges will apply.

 What about the speech pathologist component of the assessment?

 We have speech pathologists that we work closely with and they collaborate with us to complete the assessment.
 Depending on your child’s needs and the speech pathologist’s availability, we may see your child together at your home/child’s school or separately at our respective offices.
 If you have worked with a speech pathologist prior to seeing us, we are happy to work with them to produce a combined report.

 Please note that the speech pathologist’s fees are in addition to our fees and you will need to clarify these with the speech pathologist.

 How long will I have to wait to get the results?

 Please allow up to 4 weeks for us to analyse the information collected, compile the report and communicate with the speech pathologist and paediatrician involved to come to an agreement about your child’s diagnosis.

 Our extensive clinical experience and the research tell us it is very important to support you as parents/caregivers to understand your child’s diagnosis or non-diagnosis, as it can be a mixed emotional experience for parents.
 Being well-informed and supported at the time of diagnosis means you are more likely to adapt well and engage better with intervention services.